 How can I protect myself against coronaviruses?

-The World Health Organization suggests avoiding close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing; covering your mouth and nose when coughing and sneezing; regular hand washing, and thoroughly cooking meat and eggs to protect yourself against infection and limit the spread of the virus.
+Risk-reducing behaviors are the most important priority.
+The WHO suggests that you avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing; cover your mouth and nose when coughing and sneezing; practice regular hand washing; and avoid touching your eyes, nose, and mouth.

 What treatments are there for coronaviruses?

 Currently, there are no licensed vaccines or therapeutic agents for coronavirus prevention or treatment though research studies into potential antivirals and vaccine candidates are underway in a number of countries.
 Vaccine testing, development, and distribution is typically a much longer process than drug development, and it is not likely that a vaccine for COVID-19 will be ready before 2021 at the earliest.

 The COVID-19 pandemic will last at some level of intensity until most people develop immunity—either through vaccination or recovering after falling sick.
 Otherwise, the disease will return when social distancing measures are lifted.
 However, the hope is that even before a vaccine is available, there will gradually be fewer susceptible hosts, more access to testing, and better interventions that will enable some partial roll back of social distancing.
 Until those factors are in place, some degree of social distancing is the best hope, in many places, to slow the spread of disease and prevent sick people from overwhelming hospitals with limited beds, workers, and equipment.

 Should I avoid travel to places affected by the outbreak?